Hypnosis is a deep state of relaxation, focus, and increased suggestibility.

 Post-traumatic stress disorder results from major traumatic events and can profoundly affect quality of life.

 Mounting evidence suggests that hypnotherapy can provide better immediate and long-term relief from symptoms such as re-experiencing traumatic memories than psychotherapy alone (Rotaru & Rusu, 2015).

 While hypnotherapy can be highly effective on its own, if balanced correctly with other therapies, it can become even more valuable to the therapist.

 PositivePsychology.com’s Relevant Resources

 Our toolkit offers valuable therapy worksheets, exercises, and tools for visualization, mindfulness, and relaxation techniques.

-- Diaphragmatic Breathing (Belly Breathing) promotes relaxation by extending inhalation and exhalation to reduce respiration frequency while maximizing the amount of oxygen in the blood.
+- Anchor Breathing promotes relaxation by extending inhalation and exhalation to reduce respiration frequency while maximizing the amount of oxygen in the blood.

-- From Inner Critic to Inner Coach Meditation helps prevent self-criticism that typically reinforces negative events and instead encourages us to accept our imperfections.
+- The Self-Talk Exercise helps prevent self-criticism that typically reinforces negative events and instead encourages us to accept our imperfections.

-- Personal Needs Meditation is useful for uncovering our psychological needs and connecting to the emotional reactions faced during a difficult life situation.
+- The Basic Needs Satisfaction in General Scale is useful for uncovering our psychological needs and connecting to the emotional reactions faced during a difficult life situation.

 - 17 Positive Psychology Exercises – If you’re looking for more science-based ways to help others enhance their wellbeing, this signature collection contains 17 validated positive psychology tools for practitioners.
 Use them to help others flourish and thrive.